 By following the rules you will help maintain the fantastic fishing opportunities here in WA, ensuring there are fish for the future for you and the generations to come.

-The rules form part of our management strategies, which are based on on-going research monitoring of our fish and aquatic resources.
-The rules are reviewed on a regular basis.
+The rules form part of our management strategies, which are based on ongoing research monitoring of our fish and aquatic resources.

 Helping rock lobster fishers

 There is no longer a maximum legal size limit for taking female western rock lobsters.

 Two licensed fishers may now share a lobster pot.

 The daily bag limit for tropical rock lobster has been reduced to 4 as part of the overall bag limit of 8 to share the available catch among more fishers.

 Simpler rules for pink snapper in Shark Bay

 In Shark Bay's inner gulfs, the 700 mm maximum size limit for pink snapper has been removed.
 There is also no longer a requirement to land pink snapper in whole form, but Statewide filleting rules apply.